QuizandSurveyMaster/quiz_master_next/readme.txt

 == Frequently Asked Questions ==

-= What does the option do on that page? =
-On each page, there is a "?" next to the page title.
-Clicking on it will bring up a small help window that will assist you on that page.

 = How do you use that feature? =
 We have begun creating documentation for the plugin.
 You can view the documentation here: [Documentation](http://mylocalwebstop.com/plugin-documentation/) If you still have any trouble, feel free to use the widget on the quiz dashboard within the plugin to contact me and I will help you.